What Is It?

 Tosylamide/Formaldehyde Resin is a synthetic resin, sometimes called Toluenesulfonamide/Formaldehyde Resin.
 It modifies the film-forming characteristics of Nitrocellulose type polymers.
 Nitrocellulose is extremely hard and brittle.
 Addition of Tosylamide/Formaldehyde Resin makes the film less brittle, tougher, and the resin also increases the gloss of the film.

 The Food and Drug Administration (FDA) includes Tosylamide/Formaldehyde Resin on its list of indirect food additives.
 It is permited for use polymers having contact with food.
-The safety of Tosylamide/Formaldehyde Resin has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The safety of Tosylamide/Formaldehyde Resin has been assessed by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) Expert Panel.
 The CIR Expert Panel evaluated the scientific data and concluded that Tosylamide/Formaldehyde Resin was safe as a cosmetic ingredient.
 In 2004, as part of the scheduled re-evaluation of ingredients, the CIR Expert Panel considered available new data on Toluenesulfonamide/Formaldehyde Resin and reaffirmed the above conclusion.

 CIR Safety Review: The CIR Expert Panel noted that Tosylamide/Formaldehyde Resin was practically nontoxic when given orally as a 70% solution in acetone and when applied to the skin as a 40% suspension in corn oil.
 Tosylamide/Formaldehyde Resin in the form of a finely ground powder was nonirritating to skin and slightly irritating to the eye.